vitalivolchenkodp2409/distribution-form-1/readme.md

 ## Background
 Dockers are basically mini VPS that you can run on any program.
 The Docker in this Repo runs an Ubuntu 16.04 instance.
-To rebuild (i.e. reset the instance), run "docker build . -t distribition".
+To rebuild (i.e. reset the instance), run ./build.sh

 ## Installation
 1. Install Docker on any OS (Windows, Mac, Ubuntu, etc)